-Active listening is the process by which an individual secures information from another individual or group.
-It needs complete concentration, comprehension, response, and subsequent recall of what is stated.
-You actively listen and comprehend the entire message rather than just hearing the speaker’s message passively, you actively listen and understand the whole message.
+Active listening is how an individual secures information from another individual or group.
+It would need complete concentration, comprehension, response, and subsequent recall of what is stated.
+You actively listen and comprehend the entire message rather than just hearing the speaker’s message passively.
+You actively listen and understand the whole message.

 - Maintain eye contact with the other individual.

 - Maintain an open mind.
 Imagine what the other person is saying while you listen to the words.

 - Curiosity is the most effective technique for creating relationships since curious people are the finest listeners.

 - Commit to learning something new before exchanging, whether in a one-on-one chat or a group gathering.
 Put your brain in learning mode by stimulating it.